 Rust spotsRust develop under the painted surface and cause the paint to bubble and push up.
 New Vehicles Are Not Exempt.
 New vehicles are transported from the factory to dealerships in three main ways, by large ships, trains, and trucks.

-New Car ShipmentNew cars completely exposed for months before hitting dealership lots.
+New Car ShipmentNew cars were completely exposed for months before hitting dealership lots.

 The dealership lot is another place where new cars are exposed to anything and everything in the air for extended periods of time.
 Most auto manufacturers do their best to cover some panels with plastic before transport but many times this is not adequate protection.

 Why Remove Paint Contamination?